viniciius14/DNS-Adblocker/README.md

 ## Notes

 * The code has to work in the LusiadaLab VM 2.0
 * Needs to be ran as sudo in order to connect to the reserved ports (53 and 80)
+* Only supports one query and reply at a time

 ## Sources